marcosalvv/Image-Classification-of-Brain-Tumors/README.md

 4) PLS-DA classifier
 5) Feed Forward Network classifier (with Hyperparemeter Tuning)

-For more information look into the powerpoint!
+For more info look into the project presentation!